 PharMerica $5.28M Data Breach Class Action Settlement

-Individuals residing in the United States who received notice of the PharMerica data breach, you may be eligible to claim up to $10,000 plus a share of additional cash and free credit monitoring from a class action settlement.
+Individuals residing in the United States who received notice of the PharMerica data breach may be eligible to claim up to $10,000 plus other benefits from a class action settlement.
 The breach compromised customer names, dates of birth, Social Security numbers, medication lists and health insurance information.

-PharMerica Corp. has agreed to pay $5,275,000 to settle a class action lawsuit for alleged failures to protect personally identifiable information or protected health information following a significant data breach in March 2023.
+PharMerica Corp. agreed to pay $5,275,000 to settle a class action lawsuit alleging it failed to protect personally identifiable or protected health information following a significant data breach in March 2023.
 The cybersecurity incident impacted as many as 5.8 million people.

 Who are the class members?

-Class members are individuals living in the United States who received an official notice informing them that their personal and medical information may have been compromised in the March 2023 PharMercia data breach.
+Class members are individuals living in the United States who received an official notice informing them the March 2023 PharMerica data breach compromised their personal and medical information.

 How much can class members get?